Jô: Later career

-Al-Jabalain
+He then played for Ceará in 2022.

 On 25 January 2023, Jô joined Saudi Arabian club Al-Jabalain.
-On 30 January 2023, Al-Jabalain announced that they had released Jô from his contract.
+On 30 January 2023, just five days later, Al-Jabalain announced that they had released Jô from his contract.

+On 26 February 2023, Jô announced his retirement from professional football at the age of 35.

+On 5 January 2024, Jô came back from retirement and signed for recently-promoted to Série B side Amazonas.

+On 30 August 2024, Jô joined Campeonato Brasileiro Série D club Itabirito.

+On 13 August 2025, Jô retired from football for a second time.

 International career

 Jô received his first call-up to the Brazil national football team in May 2007 and was in the squad to play against England, but did not play.
 He then made his international debut in a friendly against Turkey, in June 2007 aged 20.

 On 7 June 2013, Jô was called to replace Leandro Damião for 2013 FIFA Confederations Cup, who was withdrawn from the original squad due to an injury.
 In the opening match on 15 June 2013, he scored his first international goal in a 3–0 victory over Japan.
 He then scored his second goal for Brazil against Mexico on 19 June 2013.

 Jô was selected in the Brazilian squad for the 2014 FIFA World Cup.
 He made his first appearance in the competition in the second group game, coming on for the last 22 minutes in place of Fred in a goalless draw with Mexico.
 He made another substitute appearance for the same player in the Round of 16 match against Chile, and played the full 90 minutes of the third-place play-off defeat to the Netherlands.